tetrascience/ts-lib-json-transform-nodejs/README.md

 }
 ```

-To output an array with a predefined set of items, don't use the `"$spread"`
+To output an array with a predefined set of items, don't use the `"$each"`
-key.
+instruction.
 Instead, just define the items to be output.
-For example, the following
+For example, the
-template will output an array with exactly two items:
+following template will output an array with exactly two items:

 ```json
 {